Comparative Evaluation of Embedding Representations for Financial News Sentiment Analysis

-Overall, the results demonstrate diminishing returns from standard embedding-based pipelines when applied to compact financial datasets.
-The findings highlight the importance of reporting negative results and indicate that alternative strategies, such as lexicon-enhanced methods, few-shot prompting, or hybrid approaches, may provide more reliable performance under similar constraints.
+\textbf{Implications.} The results indicate diminishing returns from standard embedding pipelines on compact financial datasets.
+These findings highlight the value of reporting negative results.
+Alternative strategies like lexicon-enhanced methods \cite{loughran2011liability}, few-shot prompting \cite{brown2020language}, or hybrid approaches may offer better performance under similar constraints.